wagnojunior/beamprofiler/docs/theory.rst

 5. **Specifying excimer beam uniformity**

-    This paper defines the *top-hat factor*, a non-ISO definition that serves a a genral indicator of beam quality with a single number.
+    This paper defines the *top-hat factor*, a non-ISO definition that serves a a general indicator of beam quality with a single number.
 It is relevant for those already familiar with the ISO standards and want to explore other characterizing parameters commonly used in the industry.